Distribution of primes of split reductions for abelian surfaces: Introduction

 \end{theorem}

-We make a few remarks on the theorems.
-Firstly, the bounds in Theorem \ref{main-thm} actually hold for the following counting function
+We make a few remarks on these theorems.
+Firstly, the bounds presented in Theorem \ref{main-thm} actually hold for the following counting function:

-Next, the assumptions on $\End_{\overline{K}}(A)$ and $\phi$ in Theorem \ref{main-thm-RM} and Theorem \ref{main-thm-CM} are needed to get an explicit description of the $\ell$-adic Galois image of $A$ for all sufficiently large prime $\ell$.
-In Theorem \ref{main-thm-CM}, we do not consider the bounds under AHC and PCC because, by our approach, the bound remains the same assuming these conjectures.
-Lastly, if $K=\Q$ and we are in the setting of Theorem \ref{main-thm-CM}, it is known that $\End_{\overline{\Q}}(A)=\End_{\Q}(A)$ never holds.
-So Theorem \ref{main-thm-CM} is non-trivial only if $K\neq \Q$.
+We also do not need to assume the abelian surface $A/K$ is \emph{absolutely} simple.
+Indeed, in the proof, we only use the fact that $A/K$ is simple to get the desired $\ell$-adic Galois image for all sufficiently large prime $\ell$.
+Next, the assumptions made on $\End_{\overline{K}}(A)$ and $\phi$ in Theorem \ref{main-thm-RM} and Theorem \ref{main-thm-CM} are necessary to obtain an explicit description of the $\ell$-adic Galois image of $A$ for all sufficiently large primes $\ell$.
+In Theorem \ref{main-thm-CM}, we do not consider the bounds under the assumption of AHC and PCC because, using our approach, the bound remains the same even when these conjectures are assumed.
+Lastly, Theorem \ref{main-thm-CM} is nontrivial only if $K\neq \Q$, since it is known that $\End_{\overline{\Q}}(A)\neq \End_{\Q}(A)$ for abelian varieties $A$ over the rational $\Q$.

-The proofs of Theorem 1, Theorem 2, and Theorem 3 are in Subsection 5.2, Subsection 5.3, and Subsection 5.4, respectively.
-An essential step toward proving the theorems relies on a characterization of an absolutely simple abelian surface defined over a finite field $\F_q$ via the characteristic polynomial of its corresponding Frobenius endomorphism, which is discussed in Section 4.
-Then in Section 5, we interpret the prescribed properties of the characteristic polynomials as Chebotarev conditions in some well-chosen number field extensions associated to A so that we can apply various versions of the effective Chebotarev Density Theorem successfully.
+The proofs of Theorem 1, Theorem 2, and Theorem 3 are presented in Subsection 5.2, Subsection 5.3, and Subsection 5.4, respectively.
+The proofs of these theorems rely on the characterization of an absolutely simple abelian surface defined over a finite field $\F_q$ using its characteristic polynomial of the Frobenius endomorphism, as discussed in Section 4.
+Then, in Section 5, we encode the prescribed properties of the characteristic polynomials into Chebotarev counting functions in carefully chosen number field extensions associated to $A$, enabling us to successfully apply various versions of the effective Chebotarev Density Theorem.

-More specifically, when $\End_{\overline{K}}(A)\simeq \Z$, we apply the square sieve rather than the large sieve used by Achter and Zywina.
-The square sieve can be applied naturally because of an obvious square condition in the description of the characteristic polynomials of the associated Frobenius endomorphisms.

-When $\End_{\overline{K}}(A)=\End_{K}(A)$ is an order in a real quadratic field or a CM quartic $E$, we take the advantage of the real multiplication and prove that if $\fp$ is a prime such that $\overline{A}_{\fp}$ splits, then the corresponding characteristic polynomial of the Frobenius endomorphism is a square, which is more precise than the reducibility condition used by Achter and Zywina.
-This allows us to obtain better upper bounds.
+More specifically, when $\End_{\overline{K}}(A)\simeq \Z$, we apply a square sieve, which is naturally applicable due to an evident square condition for the invariants of the prescribed characteristic polynomial of Frobenius.
+This is also one of the remarkable difference compared with the large sieve approach by Achter and Zywina.
+When $\End_{\overline{K}}(A)=\End_{K}(A)$ is isomorphic to an order in a real quadratic or a CM quartic field $F$, we take advantage of the extra endomorphisms and prove that if $\fp$ is a prime such that $\overline{A}_{\fp}$ splits, then the corresponding characteristic polynomial of the Frobenius is a square, which offers more precision than the reducibility condition used by Achter and Zywina.
+This precision enables us to derive better upper bounds.